bbauska/W3Cx-2of5/README.md

 <h3 id="ch6-4-3">6.4.3 Order</h3>

-**Note**: This material is included for completeness.
-However, many are able to use flexbox satisfactorily without it.
+<b>Note**: This material is included for completeness.
+However, many are
+able to use flexbox satisfactorily without it.
 None of the material here will appear in any graded question.